-Gábor Hontvári is an award-winning Hungarian conductor, the holder of the Ernst-von-Schuch Prize in 2018 and the prize-winner of various international conducting competitions, including the Deutscher Dirigentenpreis and the Sir Georg Solti International Conductors' Competition.
+Gábor Hontvári is an award-winning Hungarian conductor, the holder of the Ernst-von-Schuch Prize in 2018, the Junior Prima Prize in 2022 and the prize-winner of various international conducting competitions, including the Deutscher Dirigentenpreis and the Sir Georg Solti International Conductors' Competition.

 He has been acting as the First Kapellmeister and Deputy Music Director of Mainfranken Theatre in Würzburg since the 2019-20 season.
-Over the past few years, he has conducted several prominent orchestras in Germany: the Jena Philharmonic Orchestra, the Frankfurt Radio Symphony Orchestra, the MDR Leipzig Radio Symphony Orchestra, the Gürzenich Orchestra Cologne, the Nuremberg Symphony Orchestra, the Nordwestdeutsche Symphony Orchestra, the Folkwang Kammerorchester Essen, the Göttinger Symphonie Orchester, and the Bergisch Symphony Orchestra.
-In 2021, he made his debut at the Elbphilharmonie Concert Hall with the Hamburger Camerata Orchestra.
+Over the past few years, he has conducted several prominent orchestras in Germany such as the Frankfurt Radio Symphony Orchestra, WDR Symphony Orchestra, the MDR Leipzig Radio Symphony Orchestra, the Gürzenich Orchestra Cologne, the Nuremberg Symphony Orchestra, the Southwest German Philharmonic Orchestra, the Folkwang Kammerorchester Essen, the Jena Philharmonic Orchestra, the Göttinger Symphonie Orchester, and the Bergisch Symphony Orchestra.
+Hontvári worked together with world-wide recognised soloists and conducted in the most prominent concert halls of Europe: In 2021, he made his debut at the Elbphilharmonie Concert Hall with the Hamburger Camerata Orchestra and in 2022 conducted the Northwest German Philharmonic Orchestra in the Het Concertgebouw Concert Hall.
 In 2017, he led the Bayerische Kammerphilharmonie on their South-Korean tour.

-Mr Hontvári has also worked with some of the leading orchestras in Hungary, including the National Philharmonic Orchestra and the Győr Philharmonic Orchestra.
+Mr Hontvári has also worked on several occasions with some of the leading orchestras in Hungary, including the National Philharmonic Orchestra and the Győr Philharmonic Orchestra.
 In 2019, he made his first performance at the Béla Bartók National Concert Hall (MÜPA Budapest), leading the MÁV Symphony Orchestra.

 The young artist has enjoyed great success in recent years.
 In 2020, he achieved 2nd place at the Sir Georg Solti International Conductors' Competition in Frankfurt.
 In 2019, he came 2nd at the Deutscher Dirigentenpreis Competition in Cologne.
 In the same year, he went on to receive the Audience Choice Award and the 2nd-place prize at the Campus Dirigieren Competition for German Universities held in Nuremberg.
 He was winner of the 7th Conducting Competition for the Middle-German Universities in 2015.
 The year before he achieved 1st place and received the Audience Choice Award at the Lantos Rezső Choral Conducting Competition in Budapest.